WELCOME TO TDES 40 IN TORONTO

 LATEST NEWS :

-Please see under the Meetings and Events tab for the results of our reopening survey and the Financial statement.
+Please look under the Meetings and Events tab for directions and upcoming meetings.

 The Toronto Chapter of the Duke Ellington Society was created on May 4th.
 1959 and was one of the earliest to be established.
 The first Chapter was founded in Washington D.C. in 1953 and with the New York Chapter they were the only two others in existence in 1959.
 Subsequently, several others have been formed in U.S. cities, in Britain and in Europe.
 While each chapter is independent there is